 The dashboard includes a breakdown of delayed days attributable to social care per 100,000 of the population and the equivalent for NHS-attributable delays.

 The dashboard should allow areas to compare themselves to similar areas and then have conversations about good practice.
 It should also provide greater transparency in those local areas that are not performing well to enable improvement support to be targeted.

 This dashboard has been updated since July and the departments will be considering how these metrics could be developed and used in the future.

 Transparency data: Ministerial gifts, hospitality, travel and external meetings: 2017

 30 June 2017, 8:30 am

-Updated: Updated with information from April to June 2017.
+Updated: Updated with information from July to September 2017.